mscdex/benchd/README.md

 * Add support for async ("deferred") option for benchmarks

-* Better WebSocket error handling if server goes away unexpectedly
+* Better WebSocket error handling

+* Ability to easily share benchmark code and results (load from/save to gist?)

 * Tests